Illustration: Nhung Lê

-The Phrygian mode gets its name from the ancient kingdom of Phrygia in Anatolia, where it was believed to have originated thousands of years ago.
+The Phrygian mode gets its name from the ancient kingdom of Phrygia in Anatolia, where it was believed to have originated.
 It saw many early iterations including the chromatic genus and enharmonic genus, which featured quarter tones, or intervals that are even smaller than semitones.
 The medieval Phrygian mode developed by the early Catholic Church dropped these intervals, and over the course of many more years, we gradually arrived to the modern Phrygian mode we know today.

 Today, the Phrygian mode is used to create melodic and harmonic interest in various genres spanning metal and EDM to jazz and folk music.
 It’s also commonly featured in film and video game soundtracks to achieve feelings of intensity, mystery, and otherness.

 As you can decipher from the previous example, the Phrygian scale consists of the following intervals: